 University of the Arts Arts Bank, 601 South Broad Street, Philadelphia, PA 19147

 The Celebration of Black Arts Legacy Awards Ceremony & Show is one of the festival’s biggest highlights.
-Our Month-long set of activities comes together on one BIG weekend with the Legacy Awards and the Literary and Arts Conference + Outdoor Festival.
 The Legacy Awards will honor phenomenal contributors to Black literature, art, and community, featuring The Urban Guerilla Orchestra as our House Band, the lovely Dyana Williams as our host and many more special performances and tributes.
 Please join us as we celebrate the following extraordinary individuals!

 2017 Legacy Awards Honorees